PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Assessment Architecture

-\textbf{Translator:} the translator converts the symbolic model information to natural language text and {\em vice versa }.
-In particular, we are interested in developing a mechanism to translate state information and plans into natural language.
+The translator converts the symbolic model information to natural language text and {\em vice versa }.
+Translating the prompts to natural language would benefit the users of the benchmark who might want to be in the loop to either impose additional constraints or evaluate the plan themselves as these two tasks are more naturally done in natural language.
 For the current testbed (described below), we developed a template-based mechanism to achieve this.
 In particular, we provide a natural language template for each predicate and each action, and we form texts of states and plans by concatenating these individual strings.
 In terms of parsing natural language text back into structured forms, the particular task we are interested in is converting plans generated by the LLM back into plan forms that can be used by plan validator tools like \cite{howey2004val}.
 Since we use our prompts to shape the LLM's output, we require each action in the plan to be listed on a different line.
 Then, we can parse the exact action and arguments of the action by either using template-based matching or by assuming that the verb in the sentence corresponds to the action and each noun corresponds to an object which forms a parameter of the action (then mapping it to a possible action).
-The domain-independent component is responsible for generating the content for the various prompts that would be generated as part of the different test cases and for validating the output generated by the LLM.

-As discussed earlier, the component primarily works on formal representations of the problems, so it relies on the translator component to convert any information it generates to natural language or to convert natural language information back to formal representations.
-For each test case, we mainly rely on a domain-independent planner and a plan validator to generate the relevant information or to validate the output provided by the LLM.
-In each case, there is a test-case-specific component that uses the problems provided by the problem generator component to craft specific test-case content.
-In the next section, we go over each test case and the specific technique we use to generate the contents for the test case.